 Adjust Button

-The adjust button is to adjust the temperature of the instant pot when using the slow cooking, yogurt, or saute functions between less, normal, and more.
+The adjust button is used to adjust the temperature of the instant pot when using the slow cooking, yogurt, or saute functions between less, normal, and more.
+Simply hit the button to change the temperature.

 Timer Button

 There are two things to keep in mind when using the delay start option.
 You don't want to leave anything raw or that could spoil in your Instant Pot for an extended amount of time.
-So perfect for cooking oats in water or rice in water, but NOT using for Instant Pot Pot Roast.
+So perfect for cooking oats in water or rice in water, but NOT using for Instant Pot Pot Roast or cooking oats in milk.

-The second thing to keep in mind is you are setting the timer as to when you want your pressure cooker to START--not when cook time will start.
-The delay start does not account for the time it takes to come pressure.
-Therefore, if want dinner ready in 2 hours but the recipe takes 20 minutes to come to pressure, 20 minutes to cook, and 20 minutes to release pressure set your timer for just 1 hour, so that it begins the cooking process in 1 hour and in 2 hours it will be completed.
+The second thing to keep in mind is you are setting the timer as to when you want your pressure cooker to START, not when the cooking time will start.
+The delay start does not account for the time it takes to come under pressure.
+Therefore, if want dinner ready in 2 hours but the recipe takes 20 minutes to come to pressure, 20 minutes to cook, and 20 minutes to release pressure set your timer for just 1 hour so that it begins the cooking process in 1 hour and 2 hours it will be completed.

 - Select either manual (pressure cooking) or slow cooker mode, as these are the only two modes compatible with the timer function.